esac-ic/esac.nl/readme.md

     npm install
     npm run dev

-When you make changes to CSS or JS file you need to build again which can be done with
+When you had changed CSS or JS file you need to build again which can be done with the command :-

     npm run dev

-It is also possible to recompile your files when you make a change by running the following command
+It is also possible to recompile your files when you make a change by running the following command :-

     npm run watch

 ### Production environment
-When you update the server make sure you run the following commands
+Make sure you run the following commands when you update the server :-
     php artisan migrate
     npm run production